krishnans2006/Trie/README.md

 The server contains many endpoints, which can be used to access and modify the Trie.
 The Homepage (which contains a welcome message to the API) and the Display page can be accessed using a GET request.
 The Add, Delete, Search, and Autocomplete endpoints will be accessed using a POST request, with the necessary data provided in the `x-www-form-urlencoded` format.
+The data required is a value called `key`, with the string of characters to add, delete, search, or autocomplete for.
+The server can be tested using curl, by curling to this URL: http://flask-env.eba-pxjvpazg.us-east-2.elasticbeanstalk.com/

 The server contains one Trie, stored in a global state.
 All endpoints will either access or update this Trie.
 Additionally, the webserver is not threaded, which means requests will be processed in the order they are received.